Sting

 Acting Career

-In 1979, he made his debut in a feature film, playing the leader of a mod gang named Ace in "Quadrophenia" – a youth drama with a soundtrack from The Who.
+In 1979, he made his film debut playing Ace, the leader of a mod gang in "Quadrophenia" – a youth drama featuring The Who's music.
 That same year, he appeared in the existential detective film "Radio On".

 Sting's first role in "Quadrophenia"